 Absence Line & Attendance

-There are two phone numbers you can ring to let us know if your child is going to be absent.
+To phone, there are two phone numbers you can ring to let us know if your child is going to be absent.
 Either:

 Ring 0151 625 5996 and choose option 1 or,